Lisa Taddeo: Later work

 Her book Three Women was released in July 2019 by Simon and Schuster.
 In June 2020, it won the Narrative Non-Fiction Book of the Year at the British Book Awards.

 Taddeo's debut novel, Animal, was published by Avid Reader Press in the summer of 2021 and explores themes of "both sisterhood and female rage..."

 Her third book, Ghost Lover, is a collection of nine short stories published in 2022 by Avid Reader Press.

 Adaptions

 In July 2019, Showtime announced a series commitment adaptation of Three Women.
 Taddeo will write and be executive producer of the series.
+It premiered on Starz in 2024.